containers/podman.io_old/getting-started/installation.md

 sudo make podman
 ```

-#### runc
+#### crun / runc

-The latest version of `runc` is expected to be installed on the system.
-It is picked up as the default runtime by Podman.
+The latest version of at least one container runtime is expected to be installed on the system. `crun` or `runc` are some of the possibilities, and one is picked up as the default runtime by Podman (crun has priority over runc).
+Supported versions of `crun` or `runc` are available for example on Ubuntu 22.04.
-Version 1.0.0-rc4 is the minimal requirement, which is available in Ubuntu 18.04 already.
+`runc` version 1.0.0-rc4 is the minimal requirement, which is available since Ubuntu 18.04.

 To double-check, `runc --version` should produce at least `spec: 1.0.1`, otherwise build your own:

 ```bash